 Articles of association rules on the procedural requirements governing the appointment and replacement of members of the Board of Directors, the Executive Board and the General and Supervisory Board, where applicable.
-(Article 245-A/1/h).
+(Article 245-A/1/h)).

-In conformity with provision of paragraph 1 of Article 18 of the company's Articles of association, the Board of Directors should be composed of 5 to 12 members, elected on the General Meeting.
+In conformity with provision of paragraph 1 of Article 18 of the company's bylaws, the Board of Directors should be composed by 5 to 12 members, elected on the General Meeting.